-The Company recognizes the importance of shareholder meetings as a forum for communication and has an established Communications Policy that articulates how the Company will communicate with its shareholders including attendance at shareholder meetings.
-The Communications Policy is available <a href="https://example.com/here.
+The Company recognises the importance of shareholder meetings as a forum for communication and has an established Communications Policy that articulates how the Company will communicate with its shareholders including attendance at shareholder meetings.
+The Communications Policy is available here.